Scripture Reference – John 15:1-17 (ESV)

 “If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.”

 Jesus said, “Truly, truly, I say to you, the Son can do nothing of his own accord, but only what He sees the Father doing.”
 (John 5:19 ESV) Jesus chose to live within the constraints of man, being fully God.
 He did this to set an example for us.
-If the Son of God could do nothing, which in the greek means nothing, how can we?
 Jesus spent countless hours in prayer.
 He withdrew to the hills to be with God.
 To abide in Him.
 He wanted to show us that what He did on this earth was possible for those who chose to do as He did.
 There is a hunger that every true believer has.
 That hunger is for the supernatural, for the Kingdom of God which Jesus told us to pray for.
 He said to pray for the Kingdom to come when He taught us how to pray.
 The Kingdom of God is in every believer but we have to abide in Him to see it.
 We have to love like Him to feel it.

 As we abide in Him He prunes us.
 The word prune comes from the greek word kathairo.
 This word means to cleanse of filth and impurity, to expiate us from guilt.
 As we abide in Him we realize that we are the righteousness of God in Christ Jesus.
 How did Jesus do the things He did as a man?
 He was full of the Holy Spirit and He was without sin.
 The latter is available for all who believe in the name of Christ.
 When He died on the cross he took the sin of the world and the wrath of God upon Him.
 Why?
 He did it so that you could be righteous (without sin) before God.
 As we abide in Him He begins to remove those things that are contrary to Him.
 I’m not saying that we are not sinning in our everyday lives.
 None of us are perfect as Jesus was, however, He died so that we could become flawless and without blemish before the Father.
 That means we can operate in the same power as Jesus because we are covered by His blood.
 In essence, if we are abiding in Him, living for Him, running towards Him, we can do the things He did and even greater according to the very words of Christ!
 He even states in verse 7 that if we do this we will bear MUCH fruit.
 It’s a promise!